Dirac particle in Newman-Unti-Tamburino spacetime: Discussion

-In \cite{Chakraborty2022,Liu2022}, the Hawking radiation was defined in conventional way, in contrast to this, in the present paper we have found this temperature from the structure of the Dirac equation solutions, and have demonstrated the decreasing of the probability of particle-antiparticle production on the event horizon.
-This support the result of \cite{Chakraborty2022}, that the primordial black holes with large NUT charge, could be preserved in the present Universe.
+In \cite{Chakraborty2022,Liu2022}, the Hawking radiation was defined in the conventional way, in contrast to this, in the present paper we have found this temperature from the structure of the Dirac equation solutions, and have demonstrated the decreasing of the probability of particle-antiparticle production on the event horizon.
+This supports the result of \cite{Chakraborty2022}, that the primordial black holes with large NUT charge, could be preserved in the present Universe.
+As known, the Hawking radiation even from the Schwarzschild black hole was not observed till now.
+But if such experiments will exist in future, they may serve an experimental test for distinguishing black holes of different types.
+Let compare the Hawking radiation for the NUT and Kerr black holes, the last is much more examined.
+As it was shown in \cite{Dariescu2021}, the Hawking temperature for the Kerr black hole is determined by the formula (with the notations used in our paper $r_g=2M_{BH}$, $M_{BH}$ is a mass of black hole):

+here $J$ is the angular momentum per unit mass.
+For NUT black hole, we correspondingly have As one can see in Fig. \ref{figT} the rotation of black hole as well as NUT charge result in decrease of the Hawking temperature, but the characters of these effects are different.

 We have noted that the imaginary NUT parameter $a$ leads to complex-valued metric (\ref{nutmetr}).
 As known in quantum gravity models, the complex-valued metrics may be able to regularise the big bang by using a non-singular geometry.
 However, not all complex metrics may be considered as physically interpretable, the relevant criteria of applicability are described in \cite{Jonas2022,Briscese2022}.